grame-cncm/faust/architecture/soul/README.md

 # soul-faust-player

-**soul-faust-player** tool loads a SOUL patch or an hybrid Faust/SOUL code file, wraps it as a Faust DSP object, and runs it in the Faust runtime audio/control machinery.
+**soul-faust-player** tool loads a Faust DSP file, a SOUL patch or an hybrid Faust/SOUL code file, wraps it as a Faust DSP object, and runs it in the Faust runtime audio/control machinery.

 So for instance: